- Accreditations and partnerships

 The Centre for Entrepreneurs (CFE) researches the economic and social value created by entrepreneurs.
 It aims to advance entrepreneurship across the UK and intends to inform and influence national policy-makers, stakeholders and the public.

-Students studying a business degree in the School of Business and Entrepreneurship (SBE) at the Royal Agricultural University (RAU) will now receive a dual qualification from the Chartered Management Institute (CMI), the only accredited professional body for management and leadership and to award Chartered Manager status.
+Students studying a business degree at the Royal Agricultural University (RAU) will now receive a dual qualification from the Chartered Management Institute (CMI), the only accredited professional body for management and leadership and to award Chartered Manager status.

 The local dynamic business network within the Cotswolds.